br-Chan/br-Chan/README.md

   - Web app: Create your own dictionary entry - input your own fake word, its defintion and pronounciation to be formatted into a dictionary entry to share with friends
   - Web app: tracking internships
   - Java: Random trolley problem generator
+  - Spotify random song recommender - create a database of songs I like, and a single button picks one from that list
 </details>

 ## DOING